avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 A `RecoverSubnetTx` can be used in this situation to instantiate the Subnet's validator set using the `Owner` key defined in `CreateSubnetTx`.
 In all other situations, the `Owner` key is powerless after a `ConvertSubnetTx` is issued.

+Each Subnet Validator will be instantiated with a Balance of `(sum($AVAX inputs) - sum($AVAX outputs) - TxFee) / len(Validators)` rounded down.
+For a `RecoverSubnetTx` to be valid, `(sum($AVAX inputs) - sum($AVAX outputs) - TxFee) / len(Validators)` must be >= the greater of 5 $AVAX or two weeks of the current fee.
+This prevents Subnet Validators from being added with too low of an initial balance where they become immediately delinquent based on the continous fee mechanism defined below.
+A Subnet Validator can leave at any time before the initial $AVAX is consumed and claim the remaining balance to the `ChangeOwner` defined in the transaction.

 #### RecoverSubnetTx

 ```golang